 If you have questions about the workplace culture or customs, you can speak with your supervisor or go to the company’s human resources department for advice.
 They can serve as your guides as you learn what is appropriate at your co-op or internship.

-No matter the situation causing culture shock, there are many strategies international students can use to help them feel better and get over culture shock.
+No matter the situation causing culture shock, there are many strategies international students can use to help them feel better and get over culture shock in America.

 How Can I Deal With Culture Shock?